 Furthermore, Syria’s accession is extremely important, not only for the future of this country only, but also for the victims of Chemical Weapons in Syria.
 If the information available offer sufficient proof that there are victims of use of Chemical Weapons, emergency measures of assistance should be taken to help them.

-In addition, an international conference on Syria, if successful, would mark another milestone for NGOs like ours.
-We in Defend International have had very busy years, lobbying and advocating for a peaceful pathway and for humanitarian disarmament.
+In addition, an international conference on Syria, if successful, would mark another milestone on the path to building peace.
+We in Defend International have had very busy years, lobbying and advocating for peaceful pathways and for humanitarian disarmament.
 We hope that the international community will arrange a Conference for Peace in Syria, and we hope that the Syrian government and all its opponents will collaborate constructively to demonstrate that their overall objectives are humanitarian and regional peace rather than politically motivated.
 There are of course challenges that need to be addressed.
 However, peace is possible and peace is achievable, if we have the will to make it happen.